goutamdh/nestjs-boilerplate/README.md

 # nestjs-boilerplate

 ## Description
-This is try to build a Nestjs boilerplate with all frequent needed features.
-At the same time this is my first project in Nestjs.
+This is try to build a NestJS boilerplate with all frequent needed features.
+At the same time this is my first project in NestJS.
-** Development in progress, currently this is very early version. **
+__Development in progress, currently this is very early version.__

 ## Installation